harsha28KS/food_website/README.md

 # food_website
-</p>The task was to design a responsive food-themed website using only core concepts of HTML & CSS (no Frameworks).<p>
+</p>The task was to design a responsive food-themed website using only core concepts of HTML & CSS.<p>

 <h1>PC View:</h1>